jonboydell-massive/docker/readme.md

+Docker utility scripts for local container development and ECS integration

 These scripts require that you specify an AWS profile to use and that you get your AWS cli output in JSON

 Prerequisites: